personium/legacy-docs/en/app-developer/launch_from_homeapp.md

 The actual process of application development depends on the implementation method of the application (Android application, HTML5 application, iOS application, etc.) and the implementation language, but the flow to be done after the application is started is the same.

 1. Receive Cell URL from startup URL
-1. Acquire application authentication token
+1. App authentication is performed according to the procedure of OAuth2 code flow
 1. Receive access token
 1. Get the URL of Box
 1. Access various resources under the Box